Afaha Ukwa

 Mount Zion church, Assemblies Of God, and St. Fabian Catholic Church.

-Also there are nice hotels and resorts for recreational purposes the likes of Grandville Hotel, Olympus House, Imperial Hotel, Treasure Guest House, and Airstrip Hotel Ydofia Street.
+Also there are hotels and resorts for recreational purposes the likes of Grandville Hotel, Olympus House, Imperial Hotel, Treasure Guest House, and Airstrip Hotel Ydofia Street.

 Afaha Uqua community is largely a farming and artisan community.

-The present Traditional ruler of Afaha Ukwa is a renowned Medical Practitioner Dr. Okon Nsien 2015 who took over from the late Dr. Sunday Afaha.
+The present Traditional ruler of Afaha Ukwa is a Medical Practitioner Dr. Okon Nsien 2015 who took over from the late Dr. Sunday Afaha.
 Ruling Families in Afaha Uqua are the Atang, Afaha, and Nssien family.